Green Smoothie Gourmet

 Steps to Make

 Step 1: Prepare by curdling the milk, dusting the pans and preheating the oven.
-To curdle the milk, add the ACV or lemon juice to the milk and set aside for 5 minutes.
+To curdle the milk, add the lemon juice to the milk and set aside for 5-10 minutes.
 Rub the pans with oil and dust with cocoa powder.

-Step 2: Mix all the dry ingredients, including the sugar in one bowl.
+Step 2: Mix all the dry ingredients in one bowl.

-Step 5: Let the layers cool on cooling racks, and then frost.
+Step 6: Let the layers cool on cooling racks, and then make the frosting.

 Substitutions